 EliSPOT / T-Lymphocyte Test

-Early in an infection T-cells can develop before antibodies are formed so an EliSpot test may help with early Lyme disease detection.
+Early in an infection T-cells can develop before antibodies are formed so an EliSpot test may help with the early detection of Lyme disease.
 As the disease progresses, some people’s immune system does not convert from a cellular to a humoral response.
 This would prevent antibodies from forming, so a T-lymphocyte test would be informative in this scenario.

 A positive Lyme antibody test makes it difficult to determine if someone has an active infection, or if memory antibodies have persisted after the infection has been successfully treated.